 How to make your home a gender-neutral place?

-You can preach and tell your kids the idea of gender-neutrality.
-But the purpose isn’t served by pushing your son do ballet or sending your daughter for kick-boxing.
+You can preach and tell your kids the idea of gender neutrality.
+But the purpose isn’t served by pushing your son to do ballet or sending your daughter for kick-boxing.
 What is needed is a shift in smaller and finer things that parents say and do in front of kids that truly impact them at a deeper level.
 Some simple actions will help you get there, one step at a time: